chinitoo/pushEnv/README.md

 ## 🚀 Features

 - 🚀 **Zero-file execution** — run commands with secrets injected directly into memory, no `.env` files ever written to disk
+- 📜 **Built-in version history** — every push creates a new, timestamped version with an optional message (like Git for your `.env`)
+- ⏪ **Safe rollbacks** — restore any previous version of a stage with a single command (with extra guardrails for production)
+- 🔍 **Diff any version** — compare your local `.env` with the latest remote or with a specific historical version before you pull or roll back
 - 🔐 **AES-256-GCM end-to-end encryption** — secrets encrypted before leaving your machine
 - 🔑 **PBKDF2 passphrase-derived keys** — passphrase never stored, only derived key
 - 🌲 **Multi-environment support** — manage `development`, `staging`, `production` separately